gitenter/gitenter/gitar/doc/git-synchronization-notes.md

 ### Through SSH protocol

-First, make sure that SSH is properly installed in the corresponding computers.
+Make sure that SSH is properly installed in the corresponding computers.
 If not, run `sudo apt-get install openssh-server`.

+#### Single user case

-Then it should work trivially:
+It should work trivially:

 ```bash
 $ git clone ssh://beta@192.168.0.106:/home/beta/git/server.git